 The human immune response to bacterial pathogens is a remarkably complex process, involving many different cell types, chemical signals, and extensive lines of communication.
 Mathematical models of this system have become increasingly high-dimensional and complicated, as researchers seek to capture many of the major dynamics.
 In this paper, we argue that, in some important instances, preference should be given to low-dimensional models of immune response, as opposed to their high-dimensional counterparts.
 One such model is analyzed and shown to reflect many of the key phenomenological properties of the immune response in humans.
 Notably, this model includes a single parameter values, may be used to quantify the overall immuno-competence of individual hosts.

 The definitive version is available at: http://link.springer.com/article/10.1007/s11538-013-9854-1

 Caudill, Lester.
 "A Single-Parameter Model of the Immune Response to Bacterial Invasion."
 Bulletin of Mathematical Biology 75, no. 9 (2013): 1434-1449. doi:10.1007/s11538-013-9854-1.

 Caudill, Lester, "A Single-Parameter Model of the Immune Response to Bacterial Invasion" (2013).
-Math and Computer Science Faculty Publications.
+Department of Math & Statistics Faculty Publications.
 157.